Seasonal affective disorder (SAD)

 Treatment can help prevent complications, especially if SAD is diagnosed and treated before symptoms get bad.

-You're likely to start by seeing your family doctor or primary care provider.
-Or you may start by seeing a mental health provider such as a psychiatrist or psychologist.
+You may start by seeing your family doctor or a mental health professional such as a psychiatrist or psychologist.

 Here's some information to help you get ready for your appointment.